Erotica (album)

-Erotica is the fifth studio album by American singer Madonna, released on October 19, 1992, by Maverick and Sire Records.
+Erotica is the fifth studio album by American singer and songwriter Madonna.
+It was released on October 19, 1992, by Maverick and Sire Records.
 The album was released simultaneously with Madonna's first book publication Sex, a coffee table book containing explicit photographs of the singer, and marked her first release under Maverick, her own multimedia entertainment company.
-For the album, the singer enlisted Shep Pettibone and André Betts, with whom she had collaborated on 1990's "Vogue" and The Immaculate Collection.
+For the album, the singer enlisted Shep Pettibone, with whom she had collaborated on 1990's "Vogue" and The Immaculate Collection, and André Betts.

 In mid-1991, Pettibone sent Madonna a three-track demo; she listened to the songs and liked all of them.
-Afterwards, the two met in New York City to start working on more music.
+Afterward, the two met in New York City to start working on more music.
 The singer would write the melodies and lyrics on top of the music Pettibone produced in the style of his previous remixes.
-Erotica has been noted as a concept album about sex and romance in times of HIV/AIDS, with songs that touch upon "heavy" themes such as S&M and homophobia.
-Additionally, it marked a departure of the dance-oriented nature of Madonna's previous works, incorporating elements of hip-hop, house, techno, and New Jack Swing.
+Erotica has been noted as a concept album about her alter–ego called Mistress Dita.
+With her, Madonna explores themes such as sadomasochism and sexual freedom in her coffee table book.
+In the album, the themes explored are mostly about sex and romance in times of HIV/AIDS, with songs that address "heavy" themes such as S&M and homophobia.
+Additionally, it marked a departure from the dance-oriented sound of Madonna's previous works, incorporating elements of hip-hop, house, and techno.

-Upon release, it received praise from critics, who regarded it as one of Madonna's most adventurous albums.
-Some, however, felt the music was overshadowed by its sexual themes.
-Commercially, it was less successful than Madonna's previous endeavors; it peaked at number 2 on the US Billboard 200, becoming her first studio album not to top the chart since her debut.
-Internationally, it reached the first spot in Australia, Finland, and France, and peaked within the top five of several other countries such as Canada, Germany, Japan, New Zealand, and the United Kingdom.
-Erotica was later certified double-platinum by the Recording Industry Association of America, and has sold more than six million copies worldwide.
+Upon release, it received mixed reviews from critics, who regarded it as one of Madonna's most adventurous albums.
+Others criticized its lyrics for being banal and felt the music was overshadowed by its sexual themes.
+Commercially, it charted number one in Australia, Brazil, Finland, and France, and peaked within the top five in Canada, Denmark, Germany, Ireland, Italy, Japan, New Zealand, Spain, Switzerland, the United Kingdom, and the United States.
+Erotica has sold more than six million copies worldwide.

 Six singles were released from the album, including the title track and "Deeper and Deeper", both of which reached the top ten of the Billboard Hot 100.
 The album was supported by the Girlie Show, Madonna's fourth concert tour, which visited cities in Europe, the Americas, Australia, and Asia in 1993.
-Somewhat overlooked at the time of its release in part due to the backlash surrounding the Sex book, Erotica has been retrospectively considered one of Madonna's most important albums, as well as one of the most revolutionary of all time by the Rock and Roll Hall of Fame.
-Many critics have since noted influence of Erotica in works by contemporary female artists from Janet Jackson to Beyoncé.
+Initially overlooked, partly because of the backlash surrounding the Sex book, Erotica has been retrospectively considered one of Madonna's most important albums, as well as one of the most revolutionary of all time by the Rock and Roll Hall of Fame.
+Many critics have since noted the influence of Erotica in later works by other female artists.